A new managing partner poses a challenging question to his leadership team – What needs to change?

 CORE PURPOSE LED THE WAY...

-With their core purpose as the rallying cry and their values as a cultural reference point the leadership team made some significant decisions.
-Decisions that used their core purpose and values to build stronger connections between team members, stronger connections with the right clients, stronger connections to the numbers that really matter.
+With their core purpose as the rallying cry and their values as a cultural reference point, the leadership team made some significant decisions – decisions that made use of their core purpose and values to build stronger connections between team members, stronger connections with the right clients, stronger connections to the numbers that really matter.

 Actions speak louder than words...